-Top FinFluencers You Should Follow
+Top Financial Influencers You Should Follow

-In her words
+In her words:

 This all came to a head when the pandemic hit, and I started seeing SUPER sketchy financial advice going around during a time when people were desperate to make ends meet.
 It really disgusted me that people were preying on those who were vulnerable and in duress, so I took it upon myself to start providing financial literacy for free in bite-sized pieces on TikTok.

-Twenty-six year old Nick Meyer has made it his goal to make finance fun.
+Twenty-six-year-old finfluencer Nick Meyer has made it his goal to make finance fun.
 Through skits and wit, he breaks down money topics cultivated from his four years of experience as a tax and financial advisor.
-We especially love his satires that include *bad takes*, earning him a top spot in financial influencers to follow in 2022.
+We especially love his satires that include *bad takes*, earning him a top spot in our top financial influencers!

 I started my page to help the people who were just like me growing up, without access to financial education in their schools or in their homes, learn the basic personal finance concepts I believe are essential to maintaining financial stability and ultimately achieving financial independence.
-Finance is viewed as a pretty dry topic to most, akin to watching paint dry, so my goal is to present this information in the most entertaining and approachable way possible.”
+Finance is viewed as a pretty dry topic to most, akin to watching paint dry, so my goal is to present this information in the most entertaining and approachable way possible.

 From TikTok to Instagram, Nick is focused on bringing you content about personal finances, taxes, and investing.